jpeezzy/J.A.R.V.I.S/ReadMe.md

 4. Afterwards, create a .festivalrc file and follow the steps below(the dsp/dev error) https://wiki.archlinux.org/index.php/Festival#Can.27t_open_.2Fdev.2Fdsp

-6. get cava (equalizer that opens when you play music.) https://github.com/karlstav/cava (if needed I can attach my config)
+6. get cava (equalizer that opens when you play music. will need sudo apt-get update sudo apt-get install m4 ) https://github.com/karlstav/cava (if needed I can attach my config) the best command line to use is urxvt for cava performance. you can get it in ubuntu using sudo apt install rxvt-unicode

 7. for talking recognition (use pocketsphinx) cmusphinx.github.io/wiki/tutorialpocketsphinx/